-This article will cover some of the main tax changes, so you don’t miss out on any of the major tax credits or deductions when filing your return in 2022.
-Ultimately, this is going to ensure you save more money and maximize your tax refund.
+This article will cover some of the main tax changes, so you don’t miss out on any of the major tax credits or deductions when filing your return.

 Federal Tax Brackets and Taxable Income Ranges

-Although the tax rates didn’t change, the income tax brackets for 2021 are a bit broader than for 2020.
-The change is due to the inflation adjustments that occurred between September 2019 to August 2020.
+Although the tax rates didn’t change, the income tax brackets for 2022 were broader than for 2021.
+The change is due to the annual inflation adjustments.

 Tax Impacts Stemming From the Consolidated Appropriations Act (CAA)

 At the close of 2020, the Consolidated Appropriations Act (CAA) became law when signed by then President Trump.
 This bill’s passing affected several included tax provisions that change how taxpayers will prepare their taxes for another year.

 The act includes many extensions of expiring deductions and credits, extensions, and expansions of certain tax relief provisions offered as a portion of the federal response to the coronavirus.

 In addition to the many contained items, the law:

 - Provides $600 advance payments (a.k.a as the second stimulus check) of a tax credit per taxpayer ($1,200 for married filing jointly) plus $600 for each eligible child.
 The credit starts excluding individuals at $75,000 of modified adjusted gross income.
 It also phases out at $112,500 for heads of household and $150,000 for married filing jointly

 - Allows businesses to continue deducting 100% of certain meal expenses